-By default, a Space inherits the view and edit permissions of its parent.
+By default, a Space inherits the Space access levels of its parent.

 Re-naming, Moving, and Deleting a Space

-To make a change first navigate to the Space of interest.
-Then choose the appropriate option (Edit enables re-naming) from the Gear Icon in the upper right:
+To make a change, first navigate to the Space of interest.
+Then choose the appropriate option from the gear icon in the upper right:

 Use caution when deleting a Space.
-In a single action you can delete all of a Space’s content, which could in turn contain other spaces.
-An admin might be able to recover the content of a deleted Space, but the content will be returned to the personal Spaces of the users that created it, not back to the Space that was deleted.
+In a single action you can delete all of a Space's content, which could in turn contain other Spaces.
+A Looker admin might be able to recover the content of a deleted Space, but the content will be returned to the personal Spaces of the users that created it, not back to the Space that was deleted.

 Copying and Moving Looks and Dashboards

-If you have the Manage Access, Edit permission for a Space, its Looks and dashboards can be copied or moved to another space.
+If you have the Manage Access, Edit access level for a Space, its Looks and dashboards can be copied or moved to another Space.
 To do so, follow these steps:

 - Check the box to the left of the item or items you want to change.